 The course is housed in UF e-Learning in Canvas.
 This course is blended taught through a discussion and lecture format with online "Blended Learning" assignments.
 Your participation in the class is vital to its success.
-Be prepared and ready to participate in each class, if voluntary participation lags students will be called on randomly.
+I expect you to be prepared and ready to participate in each class.
+If voluntary participation lags, I will call upon students at random.